mnguye95/personal-blog/src/posts/form-handling-astro-react-vercel-sendgrid.md

 Astro, React, and Vercel...

-With Astro being a little over year old, building an app with this tech stack may feel like trending unknown waters.
+With Astro being a little over year old at the time of this blog, building an app with this stack may feel like trending unknown waters.

 ## Setting up Sendgrid STMP and Adding Environment Variables in Astro JS